Whose Rules – Part 1

 So after a few extra lies to the nuns when he returned to school, some bragging rights to the other boys – “You oughta’ see what I did to the other guy!” and a few whispers from his siblings, that episode went away, his Father went back out on the road and his mother went off to work, smelling of way too much cheap makeup.

-To everyone else, Bernie fell out of a tree.
-The ‘Don’t ask, don’t tell’ policy was firmly in place at the family home, and he realized that while he was the current whipping boy, all the others had been the primary focus at some time or another.
+To everyone else, Beau fell out of a tree.
+The ‘Don’t ask, don’t tell’ policy was firmly in place at the family home, and he realized that while he was the current whipping boy, all the other children had been the primary focus at some time or another.

 Lesson Learned: Survival meant silence, failure was terminal.

 With his father away, out came play.
-Even though Bernie’s mother would tell her husband everything, there was that magic time between 3:30 pm when school let out and 6:45 pm when Bernie’s mother rolled in.
+Even though Beau’s mother would tell her husband everything, there was that magic time between 3:30 pm when school let out and 6:45 pm when Beau’s mother rolled in.
 Sometimes there was a sibling around, sometimes not.

-Lesson learned: Stealth and deceit are good things.
+Lesson learned: Stealth and deceit are a good thing.

 Lesson learned: There is a pecking order that can never be questioned.

-After a time, hunting became an art-form, and Bernie’s neighbours invested in some ferrets.
+After a time, hunting became an art-form, and Beau’s neighbors invested in some ferrets.
 They made a big coop to keep the ferrets in and covered it in chicken wire.
-The roll of chicken wire was endless, so that’s when Bernie decided to cut himself a length and hide in his sleep-out, he had no idea, he had been instrumental in creating his own torture chamber.
+The roll of chicken wire was endless, so that’s when Beau decided to cut himself a length and hide in his sleep-out, he had no idea, he had been instrumental in creating his own torture chamber.

 Mushroom Harry was a local character that lived an extraordinary life.
-He had an air rifle and lived on rabbits and mushrooms, or at least that’s how it worked out in Bernie’s head.
+He had an air rifle and lived on rabbits and mushrooms, or at least that’s how it worked out in Beau’s head.
 In the forests of the grounds of the Gresswell Sanitarium were a few abandoned car bodies that Harry had set up as his home.
-Over the years Harry had gathered junk that had been hurled out of cars, in those days before rubbish collections.
-His collection was neither an artistic statement nor of any utilitarian nature, it was just his stuff.
+Over the years Harry had gathered junk that had been hurled out of cars in those days before rubbish collections.
+His hoard was neither an artistic statement nor of any utilitarian nature, it was just his stuff.

 In summer he was naked and they giggled as they watched him through the dense scrub.
 In winter he had on a huge army great coat, gum boots and an old army slouch hat, with varying amounts of rags underneath.
 At an early age, the boys discovered Harry talking to himself, swearing at everything, rambling.
 He was not a subtle man.
 They saw him keep walking up to one tree and then another like a sentry on duty, barking orders or having an animated conversation with each of them.

 The boys decided to play a trick on Harry.
-They would bring things to one of his favourite trees for him to discover and then see what he would do.
-Harry wasn’t to see them, and it took all their courage to venture into his realm.
-Many double-dares later and either Johnny or Bernie would leave a bottle of Slades Lemonade or a pack of cigarettes under his tree.
+They would bring things to one of his favorite trees for him to discover and then see what he would do.
+Harry wasn’t to see the boys, and it took all their courage to venture into his realm.
+Many double-dares later and either Johnny or Beau would leave a bottle of Slades Lemonade or a pack of cigarettes under his tree.
 He was really suspicious and would watch to see what was going on, so then they would leave something at one of his other perimeter trees.

 Over a period of five years, they left Harry all manner of things from fishing poles to an armchair, from clothes to rations.
 He was their Smith Family, and they got a great kick out of not being discovered.
-After the first couple of years, Harry left things by the trees, which the boys decided were for them.
+Harry left things by the trees, which the boys decided were for them to disappear for a few days and then magically return them.
 A couple of matchbox cars, a little whistle, various pieces of wood.
 They never met face to face, but Harry knew as much about the boys as they knew about him.
-They collected his toys and left their treasures for him.
-This was the start of a number of hidden relationships that Bernie forged over the years.
+They returned his toys and left their treasures for him.
+This was the start of a number of hidden relationships that Beau forged over the years.

-Each day Bernie rushed home from school and straight to work in the shed.
+Each day Beau rushed home from school and straight to work in the shed.
 This time he took a piece of string and a knife.
-He returned to the place and measured beyond the piece of linoleum to the wall supports that he had previously stood on, and cut one string to its length, the other to its width.
-He ran back out to the garden shed and began piecing together timber slats until he had recreated the flooring of the place complete with extra size, so that it would fit firmly on top of the linoleum.
+He returned to the Place and measured beyond the piece of linoleum to the wall supports that he had previously stood on, and cut one string to its length, the other to its width.
+He ran back out to the garden shed and began piecing together timber slats until he had recreated the flooring of the Place complete with extra size, so that it would fit firmly on top of the linoleum.
 A little jiggling, hacking with a saw and the size was right.
 He took the floor back into the shed, and poured oil all over it and then buried it in the mud.
-Bernie had never tried building anything before and marvelled at the patterns made out of the bent nails as he learned the craft from scratch.
-But for now, time to peel the spuds.
+Beau had never tried building anything before and marveled at the patterns made out of the bent nails as he learned the craft from scratch.
+But for now, time to go inside and peel the spuds.

-After a week of running backwards and forward from the shed to the place, he had recreated flooring that he was sure would pass inspection for age, roughness and colour.
+After a week of running backwards and forward from the shed to the Place, he had recreated flooring that he was sure would pass inspection for age, roughness and color.
 He carefully lifted the lino out of the closet, placed the new false floor into place and then replaced the lino.
 The floor inside was now raised by 1/2 an inch, but otherwise it was identical.
-He covered all his tracks in the garden shed, burying sawdust and hiding spare nails and then to leave it all alone until his father had seen it.
+He covered all his tracks in the garden shed, burying sawdust in his garden beds and hiding spare nails and then to leave it all alone until his father had seen it.

 It went unnoticed.